ssbc/ssb-encryption-format/README.md

 An **OPTIONAL** function that you can use to asynchronously setup your encryption format.
 This function is called when the encryption format is installed in ssb-db2.

 The `config` argument is the same config object that usually comes from secret-stack, and the `cb` is a function you call with zero arguments once your setup has completed.

+### `teardown(cb)`

+An **OPTIONAL** function that you can use to asynchronously teardown your encryption format.
+This function is called when the encryption format is no longer needed in ssb-db2 or when the ssb instance is closed.

 ### `encrypt(plaintext, opts)`